vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 ![Enabling over North America](./_static/scenario_fault_sample/mgr_set_conus_1.png)

+---
 ### Triggering a Simiulated Fault with the Sample Device

 * Now, you can wait until your Spacecraft is orbiting over North America Which will enable the sample device or you can enable it manually if you would like to speed up this Scenario Walkthrough.

 ![Sample Enable](./_static/scenario_fault_sample/sample_enable.png)

-* once the sample device is enabled you should see the sample device enabled event in cFS in your FSW window as pictured below.
+* Once the sample device is enabled you should see the sample device enabled event in cFS in your FSW window as pictured below.
 Also, take note that AP 36 is activated.

 ![Sample Enable](./_static/scenario_fault_sample/sample_device_enabled_fsw_science.png)

 * The sample simulator is now communicating with the sample application